Easy to make, these banana bread scones are light and craggy and the best use for overripe bananas!

 Today let’s make Banana Bread Scones!
-These scones are light and raised high and infused with a delicate banana flavor.
+These scones are light, raised high, and infused with a delicate banana flavor.
 And they are topped off with a silky maple glaze!
-Instead of making banana bread when you have overly ripe bananas try making scones.
+Instead of making banana bread when you have overly ripe bananas, try making scones.
 You will love them!

-They were pretty dense and I remember they had currants.
+But I am a big fan of scones!
+When I was a young girl growing up in Scotland and England, I loved scones!
+They were pretty dense, and I remember they had currants.
 And we had them for tea with clotted cream and jam!
 We always had tea with scones.
 Oh, what a lovely memory!

 We even made them in school once.